JFreeborn/locations/README.md

   - We are going to be operating on a perfect sphere of an earth for now

 ## TODOs
+- Build GeoJson for two points
+- print the GeoJson for the two points
+- check distance and use correct calculation
 - Add validation
 - Add error handling
 - Add Tests